nealjoos/cybersecurity-advanced-lab/README.md

     * Addresses in network    - 64
     * Network range           - 172.30.42.0 - 172.30.42.63
     * Usable range            - 172.30.42.1 - 172.30.42.62
-* a LAN network for the employees - 172.30.128.0/25: DHCP + DNS for these networks is provided by the router.
+* a LAN network for the employees - 172.30.128.0/25: DHCP for these networks is provided by the router.
+This network is located behind a NAT.
     * Network address         - 172.30.128.0
     * Network mask            - 255.255.255.128
     * Network mask (bits)     - 25